River-Mochi/RiderControl/README.md

   - Enable **Cims Block taxi use** (default: ON)
   - Optional: include/exclude **Commuters** and **Tourists**
 - Let the simulation run for a few minutes to see taxi traffic decline.
+- Taxi Stand - block them from requesting taxis drive to stands and park there.
+This is a minor bonus feature if it can be made to work.